First-time cruiser? If so, then one of the biggest questions you might have is figuring out exactly what’s included in the price you pay for a cruise.

 These days cruising is big business.
 And while the cruise line’s ultimate goal is to provide you with a great vacation, they also want to maximize the revenue they earn while doing it.

 As ships get larger, they become more elaborate with more opportunities to spend on the ship.
-And while most things aboard the ship are still included in your cruise fare, the trend for cruise lines is definitely toward charging extra where they can.
+And while most things aboard are still included in your cruise fare, the trend for cruise lines is definitely toward charging extra where they can.

 While the list of items below should give you a good idea of what you can expect aboard most ships, keep in mind that each cruise line and ship can be a little different.
 So while this should cover most typical sailings, your specific trip might encounter something different.